The Sneaky Effects of Radiant Heat Transfer

 The real world effect of thermal radiation on heat load and human comfort are huge.

-This shows is why radiant cooling and heating and products like radiant barriers make such a big difference.
+This shows that why radiant cooling and heating and products like radiant barriers make such a big difference.

 It also makes a difference in cases of thermostat and sensor placement.
 It isn’t just a matter of keeping the thermostat or sensor out of the sun, you must also consider what objects the sensor is “exposed” to through line of site thermal radiation.